-The date of the final oral examination should be given to the Graduate Staff Assistant at least three weeks prior to the exam.
+The date of the final oral examination should be given to the Graduate Staff Assistant at least three weeks prior to the exam so that the request may be submitted to the Graduate School.

 The dissertation document must be delivered to all committee members at least two weeks prior to the final oral exam.